 Today digital marketing is the best way for a technology company to grow business, particularly if you have a SaaS solution to sell.
 However, it also is one of the fastest ways to spend money with little to show for it.

 As a founder of IBD Consulting, I have been working with a good number of technology company founders and executives.
 Here is my take on the top 10 things they absolutely must know about technology marketing.

 When looking for solutions, over 90% of buyers start their research with googling around.

-When looking for solutions, over 90% of buyers start their research by googling around.
 They’ll do so even if they know your company and product simply to avoid making a buying decision they may be criticized for later.

 As a result, before contacting sellers, buyers learn about the problem and possible solutions and have a very short list of companies to approach.

 In fact, 57% of the customer buying process (Gartner) is already over when prospective b2b buyers contact the seller.

 This is crucial to understand.

 Because today customers increasingly research solutions on their own and only contact sellers when they have already developed a shortlist.